Facilitated Admissions for South Texas Scholars (FASTS)

 Application and Acceptance to the Program

 Applicants who are high school seniors will be considered based on high school academic achievement, standardized test scores, letters of recommendation and an interview.
-The program with St. Mary’s University accepts students as college freshmen.
-The application deadline is February 1, 2014.
-Applications are available through the UTHSCSA website Click here for the application.
+The application deadline is February 1, 2015.
+The applications is available through the UTHSCSA website.
+Click here for the application.

 School of Medicine Acceptance Requirements

 Successful completion of the program requires participants to complete a Bachelor’s Degree at a partnering university with a 3.5 GPA BCPM with minimum 29 MCAT (no subtest less than 7); minimum 3.75 GPA BCPM with minimum 27 MCAT (no subtest less than 7).
 When the new MCAT is released, the minimum will be 75th percentile for overall MCAT with subtests score threshold at the 60th percentile (this may change once more data is provided on the 2015 MCAT).
 GPA BCPM would be set at 3.75.
 AP coursework will NOT be considered in fulfillment of science requirements.
 In the spring of their junior year, qualified participants who meet the premedical coursework requirements will take the MCAT and those who obtain a ratio of science GPA/MCAT of 3.25/28, 3.5/26 or 3.75/24 or better will be eligible for acceptance to medical school following a successful interview by the admissions committee.
 In addition, participants cannot have a score less than a 7 on any sub-section of the MCAT to continue in the program.
 Participants must satisfy all requirements of the TMDSAS application process including a letter of recommendation from the Pre-Professional Health Advisory Committee at their undergraduate school, have a record of ethical behavior while a pre-medical student, and demonstrate a continuing commitment to study medicine.

 While the coursework typically is completed within a four-year period, an exceptional student may request to the Associate Dean for Admissions at the School of Medicine to apply after three years.